carloscsc/my-studies-journal/README.md

 Each "Day" represents a project, a starting point for executing an idea, which may take a day, a week, or even a year to complete.
 Within these folders, there will be a subfolder called `_studies`, representing the "draft" of the project, containing all the materials I developed or executed to complete the main project, akin to the preparation stages for executing the main idea.

-Since the primary goal here is to document my studies and projects, each main folder contains a `README.md` file with an explanation of the project and its technologies, documentation when necessary, a link to the project running in production, and a list of articles, courses, and tutorials used during the project with their respective repositories in the `_studies` folder, when applicable.
+Since the main goal here is to document my studies and projects, each main folder contains a `README.md` file with an explanation of the project and its technologies, as well as a link to the project in production.
+And as possible or necessary a list of articles, courses and tutorials used during the project, with their respective repositories in the `_studies` folder.

 When a project is in progress, a `[IN PROGRESS]` tag will be added to the top of the `README.md` file to indicate that the project is not yet completed.

 ## Miscellaneous

 In my day-to-day activities, I consume many articles or tutorials that are not necessarily related to any specific project.
-Therefore, I created a folder called `[\_miscellaneous](./_miscellaneous/README.md)` where I will store this material in a somewhat unordered manner, just as a way to archive them.
+Therefore, I created a folder called [\_miscellaneous](./_miscellaneous/README.md) where I will store this material in a somewhat unordered manner, just as a way to archive them.

 ## About Me